temporalio/documentation/docs/typescript/clients.md

 }
 ```

-Again, see the [Workflow APIs documentation](/docs/typescript/workflows#external-workflows) for full details.
+Again, see [Workflows in TypeScript](/docs/typescript/workflows#external-workflows) for full details.

 ## Advanced: Making raw gRPC calls

 Under the hood of a `WorkflowClient`, the `Connection` is actually powered by a `WorkflowService` driver that makes the raw gRPC calls to Temporal Server.
-This Service is capable of making a wider range of introspection calls (as per [the API reference](https://typescript.temporal.io/api/classes/proto.temporal.api.workflowservice.v1.WorkflowService-1#methods)):
+This Service is capable of making a wider range of introspection calls.
+(For more information, see the Methods section of the [WorkflowService](https://typescript.temporal.io/api/classes/proto.temporal.api.workflowservice.v1.WorkflowService-1#methods)) API reference.

 <!--SNIPSTART typescript-grpc-call-basic-->
 <!--SNIPEND-->